Flipbook Versus PDF: Ready To Rumble?

-And whilst pdf documents do provide publishers with a platform to produce some stunning content that is both visually engaging and captivating, HTML5 flipbook technology threatens to topple pdf’s off their perch.
+Pdf documents do provide publishers with a platform to produce some stunning content.
+Those are both visually engaging and captivating.
+HTML5 flipbook technology threatens to topple pdf’s off their perch.

 Pros and cons of pdf files

-One of the main reasons online publishers post content in PDF format is because it protects their intellectual property from being plagiarized.
+Online publishers post content in PDF format because they want to protect their intellectual property.
 The culture of scraping content from sites to use on third party sites has become problematic and it is often the case that the scraped content ranks higher than the original which is unfair.

-PDF documents are designed to replicate print documents in the digital space.
-Therefore if you want to publish content in adjacent columns, pdf files do a better job of this than a Word Document.
+PDF documents can replicate print documents in the digital space.
+Therefore, if you want to publish content in adjacent columns, pdf files do a better job of this than a Word Document.

 However, that is pretty much the end of advantages using pdf files offer.
 The software has more flaws than benefits.